Baloch clothing

-Baloch traditional clothing (Balochi:) is a historical and contemporary aspect of Baloch heritage and deep association between the traditional dress and Baloch ethnic identity.
+Baloch clothing (بلۏچ گد) is a historical and contemporary aspect of Baloch heritage and deep association between the traditional dress and ethnic identity.

-The clothing of the Baloch people consists of various styles of kameez and shalwar, turban, shoes and head scarfs.
-Balochi embroidery decorations on dresses is a tradition in Baloch culture including Balochi cap, jackets, belts, ladies purse, shoulder bags, and many other items.
+The clothing of the Baloch people consists of various styles of kameez and shalwar, turban, shoes, and head scarfs.
+Balochi embroidery decorations on dresses is a tradition in Baloch culture including Balochi cap, jackets, belts, purse, shoulder bags, and various other items.